chanmix51/ZTLNote/README.md

     ztln command [arguments] [options]

  * info: list current topic/path with its date of last note creation/update
  * init: create an Organization and initialize the structure on disk.
-By default, the directory is taken from the `ZTLN_BASE_DIR` environment variable but it can be passed as parameter: `ztln --base-dir DIR init`
+By default, the directory is taken from the `ZTLN_BASE_DIR` environment variable but it can be passed as parameter: `ztln --base-dir DIR init`.
  * topic
     * create: create a new topic.
-This also creates the `main` path in that topic (maybe a `--main-path` option may be added in the future to specify the name of the topic's default path) `ztln topic create TOPIC`
+This also creates the `main` path in that topic (maybe a `--main-path` option may be added in the future to specify the name of the topic's default path) `ztln topic create TOPIC`.
-    * list: list topics in the Organization (maybe none). `ztln topic list`
+    * list: list topics in the Organization (maybe none). `ztln topic list`.
-    * default: set the default topic for operations. `ztln topic default TOPIC`
+    * default: set the default topic for operations. `ztln topic default TOPIC`.
  * path
-    * branch: branch a path from a specified note `ztln path branch PATH [LOCATION]`
+    * branch: branch a path from a specified note `ztln path branch PATH [LOCATION]`.
-    * list: list the existings paths in the current topic `ztln path list` or `ztln path list TOPIC`
+    * list: list the existings paths in the current topic `ztln path list` or `ztln path list TOPIC`.
-    * default: set the given path as default path `ztln path default PATH`
+    * default: set the given path as default path `ztln path default PATH`.
     * remove: remove the given path `ztln path remove PATH`.
 There will be no warning if some notes are not in any path after this process.
+    * reset: set the given branch to point to another location.
+By using this command, some notes may not being on a path and even though they are not physically lost, will not be reachable anymore.
  * note:
     * add: create a note from an existing content file `ztln note add [FILENAME] [-p PATH] [-t TOPIC]`.
 If the filename is not given, the editor specified with the environment variable `$EDITOR` (default: vi) is launched.
 The file is then saved as a new note either at the default location (HEAD) or the specified topic/path.
     * show: show a note from a given location `ztln note show LOCATION`.
-    * reference: create a reference from one note to another `ztln note reference LOCATION LOCATION`
+    * reference: create a reference from one note to another `ztln note reference LOCATION LOCATION`.
  * tag
-    * add: tag a note with the given keyword `ztln tag add KEYWORD [LOCATION]`
+    * add: tag a note with the given keyword `ztln tag add KEYWORD [LOCATION]`.
-    * search: search all notes tagged with the given keyword `ztln tag search KEYWORD`
+    * search: search all notes tagged with the given keyword `ztln tag search KEYWORD`.
-    * list: list all the keywords stored in the index `ztln tag list`
+    * list: list all the keywords stored in the index `ztln tag list`.

 ### Location format